pvardanis/ASPMA/README.md

 # Audio Signal Processing for Music Applications by Coursera
-Assignments on Audio Signal Processing for Music Applications
+Assignments for Audio Signal Processing for Music Applications

 ## Week 1
 ### Programming Assignment: [Python and sound](https://github.com/pvardanis/audio-signal-processing-for-music-applications/tree/master/A1)